vaastav/CS416-Tanks/report/REPORT.md

 ### Update Validation

 As is noted above, player nodes validate received game updates prior to updating their local game state.
 Updates – that is, reported moves and shots – are validated according to the following requirements:
 (1) That the receiving node does not have a more recent update from the player.
+This is done by using the timestamps from synchronized clocks that are sent along with every update.
 (2) That the updated position of the player is within the bounds of the permitted movement speed.
 (3) That the player associated with the update is not dead.
 In this context, a 'malicious' player node is one that emits updates that violate these requirements.
 Thus, these verifications guard against malicious nodes and throw out any illegal game updates.